 How to avoid switchtasking

 Switchtasking vs. multitasking

 Yes, but only if the multiple tasks are related to the same end goal.
-Think of riding a motorcycle: The driver balances, steers, changes gears, and checks nearby traffic all for the one goal of keeping him upright and moving forward.
+Think of riding a motorcycle: The driver balances, steers, changes gears, and checks nearby traffic, all for the one goal of keeping him upright and moving forward.
 That’s real multitasking.

 When you switchtask, however, you’re constantly switching between tasks and between goals.
-Every time you switch a new task, you have to refocus.
-That switch takes time, and if you’re switching to a new task before your brain could focus on the last task, you’re only giving partial attention to multiple processes.
+Every time you switch to a new task, you have to refocus.
+That switch takes time, and if you’re switching to a new task before your brain can focus on the last task, you’re only giving partial attention to multiple processes.
 It’s much more efficient to pay full attention to each task, complete it, and then move on to the next task.

+How to avoid switchtasking